AntoPorter/antoporter.github.io/docs/index.md

 ---

-**Your Go-To Resource for Microsoft Defender XDR, Endpoint Management, Microsoft Entra and Copilot**
+**Your Go-To Resource for Microsoft Defender XDR, Endpoint Management, Microsoft Entra ID and Copilot**

 As a Cloud Security Architect specializing in these technologies, I aim to provide my experience and knowledge into actionable insights and resources, designed to fortify your organization's defence strategies and optimize IT management.